invicta117/invicta117/README.md

 ### Hello World!
 I'm Killian Cooney 👋

 I'm a passionate Software Engineer and graduate of MSc Computer Science (Conversion) UCD and BSc Mathematical Sciences UCC.
-Currently, I am currently immersed in the world of software development and I enjoy problem-solving and creating unique and creative solutions!
+Currently, I am immersed in the world of software development and I enjoy problem-solving and creating unique and creative solutions!
 I love all things Computer Science and Mathematics.

 ## My Languages and Tools